 History buffs—and especially first time visitors to Boston—should not miss the Freedom Trail.
+It’s an essential Boston activity.
 If you follow the brick line running along the sidewalk, you might find yourself in the midst of the trail.
 It stretches 2.5 miles and brings you past 16 historic sites.
 If you’re curious about Boston’s Revolutionary history, this trail will be your guide.
 Guided walking tours are offered as well.

 Snap Some Instagrams in Beacon Hill

 All kidding aside, Beacon Hill is one of the most photogenic neighborhoods in all of Boston.
 Set alongside the northern part of the Boston Common, this quaint area is home to shops, cafes, and a bevy of amazing, multi-million dollar residences.
 With cobbled streets & brick sidewalks on many lanes, it simply is an Instagrammer’s dream!
 Have a wander in this area, and perhaps stop into Tatte Bakery & Cafe for some coffee & pastries.

 Watch a Killer Sunset from the Skywalk Observatory

 We love catching a sunset together.
 During our visit to Boston, we watched the sun go down as we walked along the waterfront before dinner.
 That was definitely a beautiful spot.
 But there are some truly iconic places to see the sunset in Boston.
 One of the most highly recommended is the Skywalk Observatory, located inside the Prudential building.
 On clear days, views stretch for nearly 100 miles, as you soak in the sights of Boston from 749 feet in the air.
 It’s a tad pricey, at $19 per person, but nothing beats a sunset from the sky.